 This guide summarises rate-law theory, data analysis routines, and catalytic mechanisms tailored to the 2026 examination format.

-Status: SEAB H2 Chemistry (9476, first exam 2026) syllabus and Chemistry Data Booklet last checked 2026-01-13.
-Core Idea 3 Topic 8 is assessed across Papers 1–3.
+Status: SEAB's current H2 Chemistry (9476) syllabus PDF is labelled for 2026, and the current Chemistry Data Booklet is labelled 8873/9476/9813 for use from 2026 in non-practical papers.
+Core Idea 3 Topic 8 is assessed across Papers 1-3.

 What this topic tests: Rate laws, order determination, Arrhenius relationships, and catalyst reasoning.